Alternatives 4 Children

 Remco Bleijs is an assurance and advisory executive director in the Financial Services practice of EY in the Netherlands.
 He started his career at EY in 1988.
 He graduated as CPA in 1999.
 Since 2007 Remco leads the Alternative Investment Group in the Netherlands.
 In 2011 he became member of the management board of the Asset Management Group in the Netherlands.
 In the same year Remco became responsible for the Sustainability activities of the Financial Services practice.
-His clients includes some of the largest Asset Managers in the Netherlands and several Alternative Investment managers and service providers in the Netherlands, BBC islands, Switzerland, London and New York.
-Remco is married since 2001 and has three children.
+His clients includes some of the largest Asset Managers and other financial institutions in the Netherlands and several Alternative Investment managers and service providers in the Netherlands, BBC islands, Switzerland, London and New York.

 Director – Koornzaayer Foundation.

 Hilde Klok developed expertise in the field health care and education in developing countries and grant-making while working as a director at the Koornzaayer Foundation trust fund.
 Before that she worked for an international company providing integrated solutions for the care of people with reduced mobility and related conditions.
 Hilde is a board member of Ariadne a European network of philanthropist inhuman rights and social change.
 She recently has started her own company in advising other trust funds on their strategic planning.